yeslogic/prince-docs/docs/server-integration.md

 #### The Job Command-line option

-A complicated Prince job can be described in a JSON file, instead of using lots of command-line arguments.
+A complicated Prince job can be described with the JSON format described above, and saved in a file, instead of using lots of command-line arguments.

-Some things described in the JSON file also do not have equivalent command-line arguments, such as the ability to specify titles for file attachments, or different settings for different input documents, instead of the same settings for all input documents - in short, the JSON description is more flexible.
+Some things described in such a JSON file also do not have equivalent command-line arguments, such as the ability to specify titles for file attachments, or different settings for different input documents, instead of the same settings for all input documents - in short, the JSON description is more flexible.

+<p class="note">If file locations in the JSON file are expressed as <em>relative paths</em>, please note that they are relative <b>to the present working directory</b>, not the path to the JSON file.</p>

 This JSON description can then be passed to Prince with the Job Command-line option [`--job`](command-line.md#cl-job), in order to have Prince execute the described job.